20tab/UnrealEnginePython/tutorials/WritingAColladaFactoryWithPython.md

 ## Persistent importer options: more subclassing

-All should work fine, but it would be way cooler if the option we set in the importer wizard are remembered between imports.
+All should work fine, but it would be way cooler if the options we set in the importer wizard are remembered between imports.

 We could obviously create a python class for storing values and mapping an instance of it to the ColladaFactory, but there is a better approach that will allow us to generate slate widgets automatically (without describing every single part of the interface).